Muncie Indiana

 In 2021, following the Fall of Kabul and the U.S. withdrawal from the War in Afghanistan, several Afghan refugees arrived in Camp Atterbury, near Edinburgh, Indiana.
 Munsonian members of the nationwide organization, Afghan Women's and Kids' Education and Necessities (AWAKEN) formed the Muncie Afghan Refugee Resettlement Committee (MARRC) to help Afghan refugees resettle in Muncie.
 Afghan refugees began arriving in Muncie soon after.
 As the AWAKEN organization wanted to continue work directly in Afghanistan, the temporary MARRC organization was closed.
 However, the presence of 130 Afghan refugees in Muncie in late 2022 compelled continued work in medical advocacy, employment, legal aid, and financial and reading education.
 A new organization, Refugee Alliance of Delaware County (RADC), was formed to welcome any refugees in Muncie and help them in establishing and building a new life.

-The black population in Muncie grew from 3.7% in 1890, to 5.6% in 1920, and to 13.2% in 2013.
-In 1920, the city had the fifth-largest black population in Indiana with 2,054 black residents.
-Two major parades were held by the Ku Klux Klan in 1922 and 1924, with the mayor and police chief attending the 1924 parade.
 The first black police officer in Muncie was hired in 1899, and the city's first black police chief took his position in 1995.
 The first black teacher in the city was hired in 1952, and the first black principal was appointed in 1956.

 According to Hurley Goodall, the first serious black political candidate in Muncie was Wayne Brooks, who ran for the Republican nomination for mayor in 1934.
-Ray Armstrong was elected as the first black member of the city council in 1951 and Alice McIntosh was elected as the first black female member of the city council in 1983.
+Ray Armstrong was elected as the first black member of the city council in 1951, and Alice McIntosh was elected as the first black female member of the city council in 1983.
 Goodall was the first black person elected to the city's school board and later to represent the area in the state house.
-No other black person served Muncie's school board after Goodall's election to the state house until Carl Kizer Jr.'s appointment to the board in 1993.
+No other black person served on Muncie's school board after Goodall's election to the state house until Carl Kizer Jr.'s appointment to the board in 1993.
 The school board became majority black for the first time after the 2008 election.

-According to the 2010 census, Muncie has a total area of 27.392 square miles (70.94 km2), of which 27.2 square miles (70.45 km2) (or 99.3%) is land and 0.192 square miles (0.50 km2) (or 0.7%) is water.
+According to the 2010 census, Muncie has a total area of 27.392 square miles (70.94 km2), of which 27.2 square miles (70.45 km2),or 99.3%, is land and 0.192 square miles (0.50 km2),or 0.7%, is water.

-Muncie has a humid continental climate (Köppen climate classification Dfa) experiencing four distinct seasons.
+Muncie has a humid continental climate (Köppen climate classification: Dfa), experiencing four distinct seasons.

 As of the census of 2000, there were 67,430 people, 27,322 households, and 14,589 families residing in the city.
 The population density was 2,788.2 inhabitants per square mile (1,076.5/km2).
 There were 30,205 housing units at an average density of 1,248.9 per square mile (482.2/km2).
 The racial makeup of the city was 83.72% White, 12.97% African American, 0.27% Native American, 0.79% Asian, 0.09% Pacific Islander, 0.67% from other races, and 1.49% from two or more races.
 Hispanic or Latino of any race were 1.44% of the population.